 Underlying all that though was this feeling of This is it?
 Am I merely a well-dressed, somewhat successful Account Executive?
 Or did I want something more?
 I wanted something more.
 By this time I had been ignoring my photography and gardening for close to a decade.

-I had no idea what this last four years was going to bring about.
+I had no idea what these last four years were going to bring about.
 I did not at all foresee ANY of it.
-Yet, right from the start I knew that I was in for a passionate ride.
+Yet, right from the start, I knew that I was in for a passionate ride.
 There are points along the way I gave caution to the wind and made some more choices, but I own every single one.
 I MADE those choices and I stand by each and every one of them.
 Where they the right thing to do?
 I guess so, cause I’m still alive, I’m ok, I’ll be ok.
-Oh, sure, maybe I felt alittle trapped the last couple years.
+Oh, sure, maybe I felt a little trapped last couple years.
 Trapped not with Tim’s cancer, and that whole episode, but rather just location wise and friend wise, and really as well to some degree trapped by some decisions TIM had made.
 Yet I was consciously aware of other avenues, I was not trapped, but it felt sometimes like I was.

 Although my story with Tim is a far different one then the sweet ones I see around me.
-My lost love was no saint, there is no way I can honestly look back and pine and mourn his sainted soul.
+My lost love was no saint, there is no way I can honestly look back and pine and mourn his tainted soul.
 There are still times if he was standing before me today I swear to god I would strangle him.
 Seriously.
 Then again, I miss him so much I cry about how much I miss him almost once a day.
 Little bits and pieces.
-Some days alot more than others.
+Some days a lot more than others.
 I wish I could just gloss over all the other stuff, but I can’t.
 I won’t.
 It wouldn’t be fair to me, and it wouldn’t be fair to him either.
 If anything, sometimes, it really is EVERYTHING about a person you really miss.
-It’s them, who ever that was.
-All their persian flaws, and even their dirty rotten scoundrel fabrications.
+It’s them, whoever that was.
+All their Persian flaws, and even their dirty rotten scoundrel fabrications.
 I don’t miss the bad stuff, I just don’t choose to forget it existed.